jj-9901/reading-Journal-app/README.md

 ⭐ **Rating System** - Rate books from 0-5 stars
 📝 **Comments & Notes** - Add detailed thoughts about each book
 📂 **Multi-slide Layout** - Organize books across multiple slides
-💾 **Auto-save** - All data saved to browser's local storage
+📂 **Responsive** - Works on different devices through some Css properties 💾 **Auto-save** - All data saved to browser's local storage

 ## How to Use